OPTANO/optano.algorithm.tuner/Doc/index.md

 ![Bad Image Exception](images/sponsor.png)

 ## Licenses
-This version of *OAT* is [distributed freely for non-commercial use](https://optano.com/en/algorithm-tuner-mit-license/).
+This version of *OAT* is [distributed under the MIT license](https://optano.com/en/algorithm-tuner-mit-license/).

 This project links to the following nuget packages: